-Securities at fair value through other comprehensive income comprise securities pledged as collateral under repurchase agreements with a fair value of EUR 62,361 thousand as at 31 December 2023 (31 December 2022: EUR 10,440 thousand).
+Securities at fair value through other comprehensive income include securities pledged under repurchase agreements.
+As at 31 December 2024, there were no securities pledged under repurchase agreements.
+As at 31 December 2023, the fair value was EUR 62,361 thousand.
 According to the contract, the counterparty shall return securities transferred under repurchase agreements when the contract expires (Note 14).

-Securities at fair value through other comprehensive income of EUR 28,721 thousand (31 December 2022: none) were restricted due to sanctions imposed on depositories that hold IBEC's securities.
-The Bank is fulfilling all necessary actions for removing restrictions in use of the asset taking into account all necessary scenarios of development of situation individually on each security.
-Based on this the Bank made a provision for these securities amounting to EUR 8,564 thousand as at 31 December 2023.
+Securities at fair value through other comprehensive income in the amount equivalent to EUR 8,672 thousand (31 December 2023: EUR 28,721 thousand) were restricted for use due to the sanctions imposed on depositories that hold IBEC's securities.
+The Bank takes all steps necessary to remove restrictions on the use of an asset subject to potential scenarios with respect to each individual security.
+Taking that into account, the Bank formed a provision for such securities in the amount of EUR 4,336 thousand (31 December 2023: EUR 8,564 thousand).